voleinikov/blank_proj_template/README.md

   - (In your project) `rm -rf .git`
   - `$> cd api; git init`
   - `$> cd frontend; git init`
 * You may also wish to rename the api and frontend directories less generically (especially if you are going to have them in individual repos).
+The simplest way to do this is to replace "proj" prefix with your app's name - but if you do customize the name, please remember to make name changes in `database.yml` before creating the DB with rails below!

 ##### Configure Rails API
 * `$> cd proj_api`
 * `$> bundle install`
-* `$> rails g rspec:install`
 * Change database name to your projects name in `config/database.yml`
 * Add DB password and username to rails credentials
   - `$> rails credentials:edit`